-- 1) An existing 8" sanitary sewer main(s) is adjacent to the subject site and a connection will be permitted in accordance with City Standard Specifications. - 2) No trees, signs, dumpsters, or fences within 10 feet of any existing or proposed sanitary sewer main. - 3) All existing unnecessary sanitary sewer services must be abandoned at the sanitary sewer main. - b.
-Solid Waste Management - c.
+- 1) An existing 8" sanitary sewer main(s) is adjacent to the subject site and a connection will be permitted in accordance with City Standard Specifications. - 2) All sanitary sewer mains must flow within the existing drainage basin.
+Proposed sewer mains that will flow to another drainage basin across a ridgeline will not be allowed. - 3) No trees, signs, dumpsters, or fences within 10 feet of any existing or proposed sanitary sewer main. - 4) All existing unnecessary sanitary sewer services must be abandoned at the sanitary sewer main.

+b.
+Solid Waste Management

+c.
 Water/Wastewater Quality